raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 </p>

-If we see above attention scores are large numbers.
+If we see above, attention scores are large numbers.
 Now we apply softmax function per row to bring all these numbers to between 0 and 1.
 Also good thing is that they add up to 1 for any particular word.

 We have introduced Query and Key tensors so far.
 The last piece missing until now is the Value tensor.
 Valuen tensor is formed by a matrix multiply of the Input representation(Fig.5) with the weight matrix WV whose values were set by backpropagation.
 The row entries of V are then **related** to the corresponding input embedding.